amandabacon/dichroic_filter_paper/absorbing_longpass_475nm_air_no_cuvette/README.txt

-Absorbing LP filter (same as all previous measurements) in air (no cuvette).
+Absorbing 475 nm LP filter in air (no cuvette).
+Plot of percent transmission as a function of wavelength for AOIs: 0, 15, 25, 35, 45, 55, 65, 70, and 75 degrees.